 Aims and Scope

-Contributions that are critical, well-researched and come at relevant problems and issues from theoretical, practice-based or analytical angles are welcomed, as well as contributions that focus on innovative and reflective approaches to teaching and learning.
+Contributions that are critical, well-researched and address challenging problems and issues from theoretical, practice-based or analytical angles are welcomed, as well as contributions that focus on innovative and reflective approaches to teaching and learning.

-All submissions must have a clear issue or problem that is addressing, and must make reference to the relevant literature.
-Where applicable methodology, results and evaluation of findings must be clearly discussed and related to the wider field or literature.
-Submissions relating local studies should make clear the applicability to a wider context and readership.
+All submissions must have a clear issue or problem that is addressed and must make reference to the relevant literature.
+Where applicable methodology, results and evaluation of findings must be clearly discussed and related to the wider field.
+Submissions relating to local studies should make clear the applicability to a wider context and international readership.
+Please look carefully at the resources in the 'Authors' tab, and also under the 'Reviewers' tab, and consult recent issues under 'Archives' to get a sense of the work we tend to publish, and our guidelines.

 Open Access Policy